 Environmental Protections on the Chopping Block

 The Trump Administration is rolling back a wide variety of regulations that protect our water, air, land, and public health in order to benefit high-pollution industries that donate heavily to political campaigns.
-The New York Times published a list of 52 environmental rules that have been targeted by the administration, including 25 that already have been overturned, 19 with rollbacks in progress, and 8 regulations in limbo.
+The New York Times published a list of 60 environmental actions that have been targeted by the administration, including 29 that already have been overturned, 24 with rollbacks in progress, and 9 regulations in limbo.*

 Although the numbers show that environmental regulations on the whole are good for the economy and have benefits that far exceed costs by preventing illness and death from dangerous pollution, Trump’s war on environmental protections has been relentless.